 As we move forward, we have three primary focuses:

 North Split construction is slated to begin at the end of 2020.
 The Rethink Coalition will monitor construction to see that our extensive hard-fought improvements are implemented.

 FOCUS 2: PLANNING THE REST OF THE INNER LOOP

-The Rethink Coalition’s second focus is comprehensive planning for the rest of the I-65/I-70 Inner Loop.
-We’ve already learned the hard way that planning needs to start early.
+Our second focus is comprehensive planning for the rest of the I-65/I-70 Inner Loop.
+We’ve learned the hard way that planning needs to start early.
 Research and collaboration on the North Split interchange should have begun years ago—and should have focused on much more than traffic.
-By the time INDOT shared its plans for the North Split, it was too late to make enough comprehensive changes.
+By the time INDOT shared its North Split plans, it was too late to make more fundamental and meaningful changes.

 It’s time to learn from that mistake.
-Planning early is the only way to maximize our opportunity for innovation and collaboration.
-If we wait, safety issues will dictate the timeline and impact the design, putting us far behind competitor cities and states.
-We must not sit idle and watch opportunity pass us by.
+Planning early is the only way to maximize innovation, collaboration, livability and inclusive economic development.
+If we wait, safety and traffic issues will dictate the timeline and design—putting us far behind competitor cities and states.
+We must not sit idly by as our opportunity fades.

 The Coalition’s Concept

 The Rethink Coalition’s concept for I-65/I-70 would transform our existing interstate into an innovative system that easily accommodates traffic while setting Indianapolis up as a thriving 21st century city to rival any in the nation.

 This approach would free up 83 acres of developable land, which could eventually generate more than $2 billion in economic development and at least $55 million a year in additional property tax revenue.
 It would also contribute to improved quality of life, environmental/public health, social equity and neighborhood connectivity.